entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 #### Entando Strapi Application

-Access to Strapi admin APIs requires the the Super Admin user role and same username on record with the App Builder.
+To access the Strapi APIs, the App Builder user is given the Super Admin role.
 The existing Entando Keycloak token is used for authentication.

 ### Registration

+Strapi registration must occur after bundle installation to use Strapi within the Entando Platform.
+The Strapi PBC creates a new Strapi instance for your Entando Application and does not provide a mechanism to link an existing Strapi instance.

-Strapi registration is available following bundle installation.
-To log in to Strapi:
+To log in to your Entando Strapi:

 1. Open a browser tab and enter your App Builder base URL followed by `/entando-strapi/admin/`, e.g. `http://YOUR-SERVER-URL/entando-strapi/admin/`